WarmMilkCodes/NextSlide/README.md

 - **Microphone not working**:
     - Test your microphone with another application
     - Adjust ```microphone_sensitivity``` in ```config.json```
+- **Translation Issues**:
+    - Ensure you have a stable internet connection for translation Check the recognized command in the logs for unexpected outputs

 ## Contributing
 Contributions are welcome.
 Feel free to submit a pull request or open an issue for bugs or feature requests.